-Fire Alarm tone: An intermittent sweeping siren that sounds until the fire alarm is silenced.
-From LCD keypads only.
+Fire Alarm tone: A sweeping siren that sounds until the fire alarm is silenced.

 Burglary Alarm tone: A constant siren tone that continues until the alarm is silenced.
-From LCD keypads only.

 Key press tone: A short beep each time you press a key on the keypad and it is acknowledged by the system.